ThorisoM-hub/Cisco-Networking-Basics-Creating-a-LAN---Cisco-Packet-Tracer/README.md

 | Printer       | NIC (F/0)       | Switch           | F0/24                     |

 - Use **Ethernet copper straight-through cables** for all connections.
-- Verify green link lights on all connections.

 ![Connection Setup](path-to-your-connection-setup-image.png)